the-outcaster/competitive-smash-decker/README.md

   - download and extract the latest patch
   - configure or play Project+
 - [Smash Ultimate HDR](https://github.com/HDR-Development/HDR-Releases)
-  - download the latest beta and install it for Yuzu
+  - download or update the HDR Launcher
   - automatic creation of `legacy_discovery`, 100% save data, [Yuzu latency slider](https://github.com/saad-script/local-latency-slider), and configuration of the `qtconfig.ini` file for online multiplayer once the game has been run at least once
 - overclock the GCC adapter
   - if the overclock module already exists you have the option to uninstall